 The Paperwork Reduction Act of 1980 (Pub.
 L. 96-511) requires Federal agencies to display an OMB control number with their information collection request.
 Many agencies have begun publishing numerous OMB control numbers as amendments to existing regulations in the CFR.
 These OMB numbers are placed as close as possible to the applicable recordkeeping or reporting requirements.

-Provisions that become obsolete before the revision date stated on the cover of each volume are not carried.
-Code users may find the text of provisions in effect on a given date in the past by using the appropriate numerical list of sections affected.
-For the period before January 1, 1986, consult either the List of CFR Sections Affected, 1949-1963, 1964-1972, 1973-1985, published in seven separate volumes.
-For the period beginning January 1, 1986, a "List of CFR Sections Affected" is published at the end of each CFR volume.
+Provisions of the Code that are no longer in force and effect as of the revision date stated on the cover of each volume are not carried.
+Code users may find the text of provisions in effect on any given date in the past by using the appropriate List of CFR Sections Affected (LSA).
+For the convenience of the reader, a "List of CFR Sections Affected" is published at the end of each CFR volume.
+For changes to the Code prior to the LSA listings at the end of the volume, consult previous annual editions of the LSA.
+For changes to the Code prior to 2001, consult the List of CFR Sections Affected compilations, published for 1949-1963, 1964-1972, 1973-1985, and 1986-2000.

 The term "[Reserved]" is used as a place holder within the Code of Federal Regulations.
 An agency may add regulatory information at a "[Reserved]" location at any time.
 Occasionally "[Reserved]" is used editorially to indicate that a portion of the CFR was left vacant and not accidentally dropped due to a printing or computer error.